EndPointCorp/end-point-blog/2021/10/kubernetes.md

 ![NGINX via Cluster IP](kubernetes/nginx-via-cluster-ip.png)

 Another way is by using the "NodePort".
 Remember that the "NodePort" specifies the port in which the service will be available on every node of the cluster.
-With our current microk8s setup, our own machine is a node in the cluster.
-So, we can also access the NGINX that's running in our Kubernetes cluster using `localhost:30080`. `30080` is given by the `spec.ports[0].nodePort` field in the service configuration file from before.
+With our current microk8s setup, our own machine is a node in the cluster, so we can also access the NGINX that's running in our Kubernetes cluster using `localhost:30080`. `30080` is given by the `spec.ports[0].nodePort` field in the service configuration file from before.
 Try it out:

 ![NGINX via NodePort](kubernetes/nginx-via-nodeport.png)